Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 Nextor will use the same rule of MSX-DOS 2 to decide which kernel will be the master if more than one kernel is found (the kernel with the highest version number will win).
 However this applies to other Nextor kernels only; Nextor will always override other MSX-DOS 1 or 2 kernels present in the system, regardless of their version number.

+In Nextor 2 the only way to use a device driver was to append it to a Nextor kernel ROM as explained above.
+Nextor 3 adds the ability to dynamically load drivers in RAM too.
+Except where otherwise noted, the information provided in this document applies to both drivers embedded in ROM and drivers loaded in RAM.
+See [the source of the example RAM driver](TODO: link) for a complete working example.

-## 3. Creating a Nextor kernel with embedded driver
+## 3. Creating a Nextor kernel ROM with embedded driver

 In order to create a complete Nextor kernel ROM that can be used in a MSX computer, up to four components are needed: